Kafka-In-Action-Book/Kafka-In-Action-Source-Code/README.md

 * `starteverything.sh` //This will start your ZooKeeper and Kafka Brokers (you will still have to go through the first time setup with Appendix A before using this.)
 * stopeverything.sh // Will stop ZooKeeper and your brokers
 * portInUse.sh // If you get a port in use error on startup, this script will kill all of the processes using those ports (assuming you are using the same ports as in Appendix A setup).

+## Disclaimer

+The author and publisher have made every effort to ensure that the information in this book and code was correct at press time.
+The author and publisher do not assume and hereby disclaim any liability to any party for any loss, damage, or disruption caused by errors or omissions, whether such errors or omissions result from negligence, accident, or any other cause, or from any usage of the information herein.